hklchung/GAN-GenerativeAdversarialNetwork/README.md

 <!-- KNOWN ISSUES -->
 ## Known issues
-Incompatibility with Tensorflow V2 or later versions.
+* Incompatibility with Tensorflow V2 or later versions
+* Training may take a very long time if you do not have a GPU available
+* If you have previously installed tensorflow-gpu with pip, tensorflow may be unable to detect your GPU.
+To overcome this issue, first uninstall tensorflow-gpu, then reinstall with conda.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->